addrummond/lightmeter/firmware/HFSDP.markdown

 HFSDP is a master/slave protocol.
 Communication is initiated, and ended, by the master.
 Data can be transmitted in both directions.

-HFSDP can be used either within the audible spectrum ('A mode') or above it ('I mode').

 Identifiers
 -----------